Table of Contents (click to expand)

 The way we make paper today is not very different from how the Chinese did it centuries ago.
 What differs is the modern technology, which makes the process exponentially more efficient.
 It also allowed us to meticulously refine or regularize the inconsistencies in the dried, flattened pulp.
 We also identified certain chemicals that, when dribbled into the cauldron, would alter the paper’s texture in accordance with our desires.

 Today, the logs are first fed into a drum-shaped machine called a ‘debarker’ that, as the name suggests, separates the bark from the logs.
-The wood is then diced into single-inch chips and cooked in a solution of acid to separate the desirable plant fibers from the undesirable lignin, rendering the solution pulpy and fibrous.
-The pulp is then described as wood-free because it only contains plant fibers.
-This pulp is cleaned and bleached with water to remove the acid and ensure that no residual lignin survives.
-The treatment with water causes it to acquire the white color that is characteristic of paper.
+The wood is then diced into small chips and cooked in a hot alkaline solution of sodium hydroxide and sodium sulfide — a method known as the kraft process — to dissolve the lignin and separate the desirable cellulose fibers.
+This is by far the most common chemical pulping method, accounting for about 90% of global pulp production.
+The resulting pulp is then described as wood-free because it consists primarily of cellulose fibers.
+This pulp is washed and then bleached using chemicals such as chlorine dioxide (in elemental chlorine-free, or ECF, processes) or hydrogen peroxide and oxygen (in totally chlorine-free, or TCF, processes) to remove residual lignin and brighten the fibers.
+This bleaching process gives the pulp the white color that is characteristic of paper.

 Apart from the wood itself, water is the most important ingredient of the process.
 At least 100L of water is required to make 1kg of paper.
 However, engineers have devised clever ways to ensure that very little water is wasted.
 Almost 90% of the water is recycled by soaking or recirculating it on a mesh of pipes throughout the long process.
 In fact, a majority of the wood chips used are actually the waste products of sawmills!
-Even the chemicals used to bleach the pulp don’t include chlorine, but rather oxygen and peroxide, to ensure that no harm is inflicted on the environment.
+Most modern mills use elemental chlorine-free (ECF) bleaching with chlorine dioxide, or totally chlorine-free (TCF) bleaching with oxygen and hydrogen peroxide, significantly reducing the environmental impact compared to older chlorine-based methods.

 Next, the pulp is passed through a series of adroitly placed blades to flatten the fibers, which were entangled like earphones in your pocket.
 Other than eradicating inconsistencies, this process also gives the fibers fibrillated ends, which facilitate fiber bonding with adjacent fibers, making the paper much stronger.
 Manufacturers also add calcium carbonate to the pulp to enhance its density and opaqueness, as well as starch or dyes to color it based on the buyer’s requirement, and optical brighteners to further improve the paper’s appearance.

 The pulp is now ready to dry.
 To eliminate the water, the pulp is fed into the paper machine, the heart of a paper mill.
 The paper machine is a conglomeration of different, smaller machines that simultaneously perform a variety of chores.
-Essentially, the pulp is dried by making it gush through narrow spaces between rotating wires and belts.
-The belts carry the water away, while the increased pressure and temperature ensure that a sheet of paper rolls out from the other end.
-To remove any residual moisture, the paper is subjected to infrared radiation.
+Essentially, the diluted pulp is first spread onto a moving wire mesh screen, where much of the water drains away by gravity and suction.
+The wet sheet then passes through press rollers covered with absorbent felt, which squeeze out more water.
+Finally, the paper is passed over a series of steam-heated cylinders (called dryer cans) that evaporate the remaining moisture, producing a finished sheet of paper.

 The paper is then meticulously reviewed by experts who might send it for further refining to eliminate any inconsistencies that might have been spared in the previous processes.
-The rolls of paper produced can run up to 80km in length and 9m in width!
-A single roll can weigh as much as 120 tons!
+Modern paper machines can produce sheets up to 8 meters wide, and the jumbo rolls they produce can weigh several tons each.
 That is a lot of paper.
 Finally, the paper is divided into smaller lengths, which are loaded in cardboard boxes to be sold in the market.

 The pulp is also treated with different chemicals to create different kinds of paper, such as the craggy paper on which the content of a novel is printed, the smooth paper that forms its cover, tissue papers, and let’s not forget the most valued paper with which we buy every other paper: money!
 So, try not to take this most ubiquitous of materials for granted and appreciate the prudence and stringent labor that goes into making it.